noisebridge/PythonClass/course/errors_and_introspection/errors_and_introspection.md

     3. Method Two: `import pdb; pdb.set_trace()`
         1. This puts an arbitrary stack trace in your actual script.
         2. But wait, what's a '[stack trace](https://en.wikipedia.org/wiki/Stack_trace)'?
+        3. Wikipedia is way more info than we wanted!
+A stack trace is what you see when you have an exception.
+It's a list of all the layers of code where the exception appeared.
     4. Once you enter pdb, you can use [these commands](https://docs.python.org/2/library/pdb.html#debugger-commands) at the (pdb) prompt.
         1. Abbreviations for these commands are listed in parentheses.
         2. Entering a blank line repeats the last command entered.
+        3. We can focus on three commands now, (l)ist, (n)ext, (c)ontinue
+            1. list - print the command where you are in the application but only once...
+            2. next - execute the next line
+            3. continue - run lines until 'something happens' which triggers pdb

 4. #### Lab Primer